 Call Planning is a great tactical step to tradeoff brand, sales and operational goals and help implement the best strategy for the organization as a whole.
 Several companies have integrated measuring call plan adherence and tasking their reps to follow the call plan.

-At the PMSA Annual Conference 2014, Peter Koniaris of Daiichi-Sankyo and Chet Baboor from Axtria will carry a session on the significance of providing call plans to reps.
-With pharma sales forces having reached a fair level of maturity, & changing market dynamics (access, managed care, etc.) the presenters will revisit the question of the value of call plans:
+At the PMSA Annual Conference, Peter Koniaris of Daiichi-Sankyo and Chet Baboor from Axtria conducted a session on the significance of providing call plans to reps.
+With pharma sales forces having reached a fair level of maturity, & changing market dynamics (access, managed care, etc.) the presenters revisited the question of the value of call plans:

 - Are providing call plans to the field of any value?